tsvwg/wg-materials/ietf117/minutes-1.md

     * Tom Herbert: Clarifying question: what topic?
     * Gorry: Explicit signal infomation to help devices process packets in the network.
-    * Bob Briscoe: does this include not talking to the network at all?
+    * Bob Briscoe: Does this include not talking to the network at all?
 Yes.
-    * -: Could this ne on other layers?
+    * -: Could this be on other layers?
     * 27 noted interest.
     * Gorry: It sounds like this will come up at the next IETF meeting.
 Use the list to discuss.